Routing

 We can use the following method to generate the URL for this route:

-route('blog.view', ['id' => 100]); // Result is /blog/100
+route('blog.view', ['id' => 100]); // Result will be /blog/100

-Obtain Route Information
+Getting Route Information

 We can obtain the current request route information through the $request->route